Charles and Kate check out of hospital after treatment - with weeks of recovery ahead

 Meanwhile, Downing Street has shared its support for both members of the royal family, saying that the King deserves credit for increasing awareness of prostate issues after sharing news about his own operation.

-Asked about Rishi Sunak’s reaction to Charles leaving hospital after treatment for an enlarged prostate, the Prime Minister’s official spokesman said: “He’s obviously pleased he’s made a very swift recovery.
+Asked about Rishi Sunak’s reaction to Charles leaving hospital after treatment for an enlarged prostate, the prime minister’s official spokesperson said: “He’s obviously pleased he’s made a very swift recovery.
 I understand the NHS website has seen a significant increase in people using it around that issue, and that’s to his credit.”

 Join our commenting forum